Used Car: 2009 Toyota Corolla Review

 Other Cars to Consider

-The 2009 Hyundai Elantra, which received the 2009 U.S. News Best Compact Car for the Money award, is similar to the Corolla and also ranks near the top of the class.
-It has a good reliability rating and boasts one of the most spacious cabins in the class, as well as class-competitive trunk space.
+The 2009 Hyundai Elantra, which received the 2009 U.S. News Best Compact Car for the Money award, is similar to the Corolla.
+It boasts one of the most spacious cabins in the class, as well as class-competitive trunk space.